tytydraco/yessleep/out/Posting_before_I_head_into_the_mountains_will_explain.md

 *It was me.*

 "What is this some elaborate prank.
 Who are you?
-Why are you doing this!"
+Why are you doing this!?"

 I slammed my hands on the table in front me in anger.